triton-inference-server/server/docs/protocol/extension_shared_memory.md

   to the start of the shared memory region.

 - “byte_size” : The size of the shared memory region, in bytes.

-- “ref_count” : The number of inference requests referencing the shared memory region.

 A failed status request must be indicated by an HTTP error status (typically 400).
 The HTTP body must contain the